Some Very Stupid Food News

 By Richie Nakano | Image via Sweet Jesus

-Deep below the endless Best Restaurant lists and the breathless 3000-word essays penned by middle-aged food writers who finally summoned the courage to take the fucking L train past Bushwick to eat Caribbean food—lies the seedy food news underbelly.
+Deep below the endless Best Restaurant lists and the breathless 3000-word essays penned by middle-aged food writers who finally summoned the courage to take the L train past Bushwick to eat Caribbean food—lies the seedy food news underbelly.

 Sometimes, the food world spits out stories that are just too weird (see: stupid) to ignore.
 Luckily, we're here to provide insight, context, and analysis.
 Or something.

 This week, like most weeks, everybody was mad about something.
 Sweet Jesus, a very good soft serve chain in Toronto, came under fire from Christian groups for apparent discrimination.
 An online petition protesting Sweet Jesus states: "We are calling on not just Christians, but anyone who is against religious discrimination to take a stand against this brand until the name is changed so as not to be offensive … and until such time as it does not discriminate against any religion.”

 More shocking?
 The petition says nothing about the Satanic undertones of Breyers Ice Cream—everyone knows "Breyer" is a pseudonym for brier, as in Beside the Bonnie Brier Bush, a book published in 1894 that references Satan and his attempts to tempt the good people of Scotland.
 (Listen, I can’t back up this claim but I just like, really need people to leave Sweet Jesus alone, their soft serve has saved me from some of the worst hangovers of my life.)